TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     Default is `false`.

 `features.consistentTranslationOverlayHandling`
-    Use the same translation handling in extbase as in TypoScript.
+    Use the same translation handling in Extbase as in TypoScript.
 Used via `config.tx_extbase.features.consistentTranslationOverlayHandling`.
     The feature switch will be removed in TYPO3 v10, and the behavior will become the only way translations are handled.

 .. _typoscript_configuration-persistence:
 .. _persistence-enableAutomaticCacheClearing:

-persistence
+Persistence
 -----------

 Settings, relevant to the persistence layer of Extbase.